A Riemannian geometric approach for timelike and null spacetime geodesics: Discussion and final remarks

 \section{Discussion and final remarks}

-We have presented a new Jacobi metric.
-This metric encodes some properties of the original spacetime but the most important fact is that it inherits its geodesics, therefore we should be able to recover the geodesic equations for all variables.
-Until now, the known Jacobi metric worked very well for static, spherically symmetric asymptotically flat spacetimes \cite{Gibbons:2015qja,Chanda:2016aph}.
+We have presented the \textit{generalized Jacobi metric}.
+This metric encodes some properties of the original spacetime, but the most important fact is that it inherits its null and timelike geodesics, therefore we are able to recover the geodesic equations for all variables.
+Until now, the Jacobi metric described in the literature worked very well for static, asymptotically flat, spherically symmetric spacetimes \cite{Gibbons:2015qja,Chanda:2016aph}.
 The method has been widely used for studying the dynamics of particles moving in those spacetimes by using the tools of Riemannian geometry \cite{Chanda:2016sjg,Das:2016opi,Arganaraz:2019fup}.
 However, the method has some difficulties when applied to stationary spacetimes .
-The most prominent of them was that the geodesic structure of spacetime was not inherited completely \cite{Chanda:2019guf}.
+The most important of them was that the geodesic structure of spacetime was not inherited completely \cite{Chanda:2019guf}.

-Due to the fact that for the static case the usual formalism works we consider that the only way to solve the problem is by looking for another Jacobi metric.
-The method proposed here solves the aforementioned problems and reduces the already known results for the static and dynamic cases.

-Moreover, we can go further and project over surfaces defined by two conserved quantities, then we arrive to a $2-$dimensional Jacobi metric which, as we have shown, it encodes for black hole metrics, the information regarding the localization of the black hole horizon.
-We have seen that this happens in the Schwarzschild, Reissner-Nördstrom, Kerr and Kerr-Newman spacetimes.
-It could be interesting to extend the formalism for spacetimes with different asymptotic properties.
-We have seen that an intrinsic quantity such as the Gaussian curvature of the Jacobi metric can help to find the horizons of a black hole metric.
-This is an important aspect of our approach, and it shows that somehow the Lorentzian properties of the original metric can be inherited to the Riemannian metric.